 What do you think?
 Are you interesting in an exciting career as a Dental Assistant?
-At Radiance Dental Assisting Academy, we’ve helped hundreds of students in the Camas and Vancouver area take control of their future with a flexible, high-paying, in-demand, and rewarding dental career.
+At Pacific Northwest Dental Assisting School, we’ve helped hundreds of students in the Camas and Vancouver area take control of their future with a flexible, high-paying, in-demand, and rewarding dental career.

 Our 12-week dental assisting program is the best way to study and develop the practical hands-on skills you need to launch your career as a Dental Assistant.
 Call us at (360) 844-5391 to learn more about our program.
 We would love to hear from you!